WallStreetMojo

 Purpose of Cost Allocation

 It helps the management to make informed decisions.
-It gives details as to which product or department is utilizing significant funds, and the same can be utilized to carry out profitability analysis.
+It details which product or department is utilizing significant funds, and the same can be utilized to carry out profitability analysis.

 #2 – Minimize Resource Wastage

-It will provide results as to the costs that are incurred by each department.
-Thus, managers of such departments will keep a check on the costs incurred in their respective departments since they are to be held responsible for any unnecessary expenses incurred.
+It will provide results as to the costs that each department incurs.
+Thus, managers of such departments will check on the costs incurred in their respective departments since they are to be held responsible for any unnecessary expenses incurred.

 • Identify the cost object for which the cost is to be allocated.
-It may include a product, department, project, customer, and so on.
+It may include a product, department, project, customer, etc.

 • Establish the cost of pools.
 Cost pools are the elements of cost for which allocation is to be done based on cost drivers.
 It may include costs such as factory rent, electricity, fuel, labor cost, etc.